 8. Exchange and tokenize anything to facilitate asset transfer

-Using blockchain as a “large property rights database," it not only helps to transfer assets but also specialist modes and also skills.
+Using the blockchain as a “large property rights database," it not only helps to transfer assets but also specialist modes and also skills.

 9. Avoiding fraud and trust issues